rahulbarhate/rahulbarhate.github.io/coCurricular.md

 ## Idea and Solution Approach

-  - Requirement Understanding
+  ### Requirement Understanding

-  	-> How well does one understand AI driven chatbot in terms of requirements, stakeholders, capability, device compatbility, etc.
+  	- How well does one understand AI driven chatbot in terms of requirements, stakeholders, capability, device compatbility, etc.

-  	-> How well does one understand AI driven Personal Assistant in terms of requirements, stakeholders, capability, device compatbility, etc.
+  	- How well does one understand AI driven Personal Assistant in terms of requirements, stakeholders, capability, device compatbility, etc.

-  	-> How well does one understand AI minute changes in terms of requirements, stakeholders, capability, device compatbility, etc.
+  	- How well does one understand AI minute changes in terms of requirements, stakeholders, capability, device compatbility, etc.

-  	-> How well does one understand AI driven Smart Identification in terms of requirements, stakeholders, capability, device compatbility, etc.
+  	- How well does one understand AI driven Smart Identification in terms of requirements, stakeholders, capability, device compatbility, etc.

-  -Requirement Feasibility
+  ### Requirement Feasibility
   	- Understanding requirement in terms of features, components, innovation, user experience, etc.

   - Requirement Feasibility